News Anchors

 Introduction

 News anchors analyze and broadcast news for radio and television stations.
 They help select, write, and present the news and may specialize in a particular area.
 Interviewing guests, making public service announcements, and conducting panel discussions may also be part of the news anchors work.
-Approximately 38,300 people are employed as radio and television announcers (including news anchors) at radio and television stations in the United States.
+Approximately 49,800 people are employed as news analysts, reporters, and journalists (including news anchors) at radio and television stations, newspapers, magazines, and Web sites in the United States.

 Quick Facts